Eshco93/dxlAPRS-SHUE/README.md

 ```
 ## Additional information
 ### Supported radiosonde types
-Regarding the supported radiosonde types, dxlAPRS-SHUE is obviously limited to all the radiosonde types that are supported by both, dxlAPRS and SondeHu.
+Regarding the supported radiosonde types, dxlAPRS-SHUE is obviously limited to all the radiosonde types that are supported by both, dxlAPRS and SondeHub.
 At the moment this includes the follwing radiosonde types.
 - RS41
 - RS92 (Usually no longer used)
 - IMET